 - Liz from The Dreadful.
 We can assume she has one, because she constantly has a cigarette drooping from it, but given the Fantasy Kitchen Sink setting, it's possible the cigarette is actually part of her face.

 - Thanatos of Bigger Than Cheeses apparently used to have a mouth, but lost it in a tragic milkshake accident, or something like that.
 As far as speaking, breathing, and not dying of starvation go, it doesn't seem to have slowed him down.

 - Jack Delitt from Newheimburg has no mouth to be seen, his design being heavily based on a Moomin.

-- Duck Dodgers reveals that while all the males of his species look like that, the females (such as the Queen) are somewhat more anthropomorphic, possessing noses, chins, eyebrows... but still no mouths.
+- The head of the Looney Tunes character Marvin the Martian is basically a black ball with eyes.
+Duck Dodgers reveals that while all the males of his species look like that, the females (such as the Queen) are somewhat more anthropomorphic, possessing noses, chins, eyebrows... but still no mouths.

 - One episode of The Super Mario Bros.
 Super Show featured an Indiana Jones parody named Indiana Joe, who had no face at all, though his head did move when he talked.

 - With precious few exceptions, Kenny from South Park has his entire face obscured by his parka at all times.

 - In a Peanuts Mayflower story William Bradford was drawn with a huge handlebar mustache that covered his mouth and it moved when he talked.